 firstname.lastname@example.org).
 Each MX record lookup returns a list of mail exchanger machines to contact to deliver email for the domain to.

 DNS also allows other record types which are used for less commonly used services.
 We support adding custom DNS entries of types: A, AAAA, CNAME, LOC, MX, NAPTR, NS, SRV, SSHFP, TXT.

-If you don't specify custom DNS settings for a domain, then our name servers will publish the following records for your domain.
+If you don't specify custom DNS settings for a domain, then our name servers will publish a set of records for your domain.
 These can be viewed at Settings → Domains then editing your domain and following the "Show DNS settings" link.

 The default records are suitable for most users.